 CyberPatriot is the National Youth Cyber Education Program.
 At the center of CyberPatriot is the National Youth Cyber Defense Competition.
 The competition puts teams of high school and middle school students in the position of newly hired IT professionals tasked with managing the network of a small company.
 In the rounds of competition, teams are given a set of virtual images that represent operating systems and are tasked with finding cybersecurity vulnerabilities within the images and hardening the system while maintaining critical services in a six hour period.
 Teams compete for the top placement within their state and region, and the top teams in the nation earn all-expenses paid trips to Baltimore, MD for the National Finals Competition where they can earn national recognition and scholarship money.

 Important Note: Scored rounds take place on competition weekends.
-The team will coordinate a 6 hour period to compete the weekends of November 2nd, December 7th, January 11th, and (if advancing to the SemiFinals) February 1st.
-The precise 6-hour blocks will be coordinated by team and coach consensus, but flexibile availability during these weekends is essential to participation.
-In the event the team advances to finals, the dates are April 7th-11th, 2019.
+The team will coordinate a 6 hour period to compete on weekends The precise 6-hour blocks will be coordinated by team and coach consensus, but flexibile availability during these weekends is essential to participation.

 Dungeons & Dragons